Current Trail Status

 Trail Rules and Tips

-- Little Shepherd Trail - South, beyond US 119, the trail is not yet constructed, however, if hikers wish, they can hike on the Little Shepherd Trail (LST), a one lane, lightly traveled, near ridgeline, blacktop road for 14 miles to the Black Bear Shelter at Kindgom Come State Park.
-The LST continues another 24 miles, without designated shelters or camping areas, to US 421 at the Cumberland Gap National Historic Park.
+- Little Shepherd Trail - South, beyond US 119, the trail is not yet constructed, however, if hikers wish, they can hike on the Little Shepherd Trail (LST), a one lane, lightly traveled, near ridgeline, blacktop road for 14 miles to the Black Bear Shelter at Kingdom Come State Park.
+The LST continues another 24 miles, without designated shelters or camping areas, to US 421.
+Little Shepherd Trail construction will begin in the spring of 2017.

 - Foot traffic only between US 23 and US 119